MrHedmad/kerblam/docs/src/tutorial/intro_data.md

 If you follow open science guidelines, chances are that a lot of your data is FAIR, and you can fetch it remotely.

 Kerblam! is perfect to work with such data.
-The next sections outline what Kerblam! can do to help you work with data.
+The next tutorial sections outline what Kerblam! can do to help you work with data.

 Remember that Kerblam! recognizes what data is what by the location where you